helmedeiros/bre-go/docs/architecture/decisions/0005-engine-execute-returns-error.md

 ## Consequences

-The error channel is real for the GoRules adapter (mid-2023): the underlying engine can return parse errors, evaluation errors, or resource-exhaustion errors.
+The error channel is real for any backend adapter that wraps an external engine: such engines can return parse errors, evaluation errors, or resource-exhaustion errors.
 They surface through the port unmangled.

 The in-memory adapter rarely has anything to fail on, but it returns `nil` errors consistently so callers writing engine-agnostic code can rely on the signature.